GreggBakos/userupload/README.md

 # Setup
 Clone the repo
 No further action is required
-# From the comgmand line
+# From the command line
 View the file directives
 ```
 php ./user_upload.php --help